Film Workshop

 Film Workshop Co.
 Ltd. (電影工作室 (电影工作室)), is a Hong Kong film production company and film distributor.
-It was founded in April 1984 by producer/director Tsui Hark and his ex-wife, Nansun Shi.
+It was co-founded in April 1984 by Tsui Hark and Nansun Shi.
 Already a director with box office hits, Tsui wanted to create a workshop where the foremost filmmakers could work on films with artistic merit, and at the same time, films that could be commercially rewarding for the financiers behind his projects.
-The company has not produced a film since 2017.

 Films

 In 1984, Film Workshop's first film, Shanghai Blues, was a critical and commercial success in Hong Kong; as were the two subsequent films that Tsui directed: Working Class and Peking Opera Blues.
 At this time, Tsui invited other directors to join in.
 With Tsui producing, John Woo directed A Better Tomorrow, which grossed US$4.5 million locally to set a new record as the highest grossing motion picture in Hong Kong.
 After having a falling out during the making of A Better Tomorrow 2, they both split to produce their own films.

-Film Workshop continued to produce the films that Tsui either produces or directs.
+Film Workshop continues to produce the films that Tsui either produces or directs.
 This included films such as A Better Tomorrow 2, A Better Tomorrow 3, the Once Upon a Time in China film series and Seven Swords.